 Looking for neighborhood mediation?

 The Neighborhood Mediation Program allows us to provide free services for neighbor to neighbor conflicts in the City of Portland, and to train volunteer mediators to resolve neighbor conflicts.

-With “Case Development,” (billed at a $50 flat fee), the mediator will contact the parties involved to learn more about the conflict from each of their perspectives, provide coaching, and determine if a joint session (meeting in person) will work best for everyone involved.
+With “Case Development,” the mediator will contact the parties involved to learn more about the conflict from each of their perspectives, provide coaching, and determine if a joint session (meeting in person) will work best for everyone involved.

-During “Mediation sessions” (2 hours, billed at $140/hour), parties come together with one or two mediators to talk with each other about the conflict.
+During “Mediation sessions”, parties come together with one or two mediators to talk with each other about the conflict.
 The mediator helps guide the conversation, ensuring it is respectful and productive.
 The parties explore different solutions, and usually agree upon some that are put in writing.

 Three Month Follow-Up